Hrushi-d/AzureDevOps-Cloud-Native-Webapp-Deployment/README.md

 - Automate the entire deployment process using Azure DevOps CI/CD pipelines
 - Monitor Kubernetes workloads using Azure Portal

-These skills provide a solid foundation for implementing DevOps practices in cloud environments, enabling more efficient and reliable software delivery.performance
+These skills provide a solid foundation for implementing DevOps practices in cloud environments, enabling more efficient and reliable software delivery

 ---